 There are a lot of ways to help a reluctant reader, but one tip does not work for everyone and it may take time to find the one that sticks.
 Don't give up!

 Over the years, as a teacher and library media specialist, it has taken me a lot of time to figure out what usually works, so don't give up on your child!
 I have A LOT of ideas and suggestions so please keep reading through all of them!

-When I think of reluctant readers, I think of boys because they are the majority, but girls are also reluctant readers as well.
+When I think of how to help a reluctant reader, I think of mostly boys because in my opinion, they are the majority.
+Girls are also reluctant readers as well, but they are better at hiding the fact that they are.
 There are many different "types" of reluctant readers.
 I've broken it down:

 The Kids that Can Read, But Don't Want to!

 - The defiant child - the child that refuses to read.
 They may be a good reader, possess the skills, but just don't like to read.

 - Possibly, a distracted child - the child who may be a good reader, but who can't concentrate to read.